spekulatius/GitPolicy/README.md

 Installation
 ------------

-The installation and set up are combined into one single command here for you to run.
-It will take all needed steps to install, configurature, re-initalize or update to your needs.
+The installation and set up are combined into one single command for you to run.
+It will take all of the steps to install, configurature, re-initalize or update GitPolicy.
 This is how it works:

 1. Change into your project directory.

-2. check and run the following command in your project folder:
+2. Check and run the following command in your project folder:

     ```bash
     # install or update composer - we need this to manage the dependencies